ubermanu/louisette/src/lib/README.md

 # Getting Started

-> This project is still a work in progress.<br>
+> This project is still a work in progress.
+Please, do not use it in production.

-> The goal is to provide a set of accessible and easy to use primitives for **Svelte**.
+## Principles

+- **Accessible**: All components are built with accessibility in mind.
+- **Lightweight**: All components are lightweight and have no external dependencies.
+- **Developer experience**: All components are built with developer experience in mind.

+## Usage

+You can check each component/interaction documentation in the sidebar.